rcravens/kit/README.md

 4. `cd infra`
 5. `./.code/bin/install.sh` ‼️ this creates a `kit` alias that you can use ‼️

-### Use a template to create an application
+### Create an application

-`kit new` will list out all the available templates.
+Application are created using a template to scaffold both infrastructure code and application code. `kit new` will list out all the available templates.
 For example to create a Laravel application:

 - `kit new laravel` and answer the on-screen questions....that's it!